RajshriPatel1691/learn-javascript/README.md

 ## 📝 Assignments Included:

 1. ✅ Check Even or Odd using user input
-2. ✅ Multiplication Table printer
+2. ✅ Multiplication Table printer.
  This is a simple web-based project that allows users to generate a multiplication table by entering any number.
  ## 🚀 Features